serilog-contrib/Serilog.Sinks.MFilesSysUtilsEventLog/README.md

 The sample vault application writes some log messages upon startup and with firing of the MFEventHandlerBeforeCheckInChangesFinalize event for an Document ObjectType.

-It has not one but **two** MFilesSysUtilsEventLogSinks configured, one with the default output message template and the other with the RenderedCompactJsonFormatter and outputs the log event in JSON format to the Windows event log and contains *all* log event properties.
+It has not one but **two** MFilesSysUtilsEventLogSinks configured, one with the default output message template and the other with the RenderedCompactJsonFormatter which outputs the log event in *JSON format* to the Windows event log as well and shows *all* log event properties.

-Because of the two sinks, the Windows Event Log will contain the **same** log event twice, but differently formatted.
+Because of the two sinks, the Windows Event Log will contain the **same** log event twice, but formatted differently.
 It demonstrates that a log pipeline can be build with multiple sinks, even the same sink with different parameters.

 ```text
 // The FIRST will only show the log event message; the "MFEventType" property is not shown, because it is not part of the default message template.